The population of the community of Hovland, MN is approximately 200.

 Households – 115

-The most significant and only major highway found within Hovland district is Minnesota State Highway 61, which is a two-lane paved highway generally running East and West through the district for approximately miles.
+The most significant and only major highway found within the Hovland district is Minnesota State Highway 61, which is a two-lane paved highway generally running east and west through the district for approximately miles.

-The Service Area for the department extends basically from the Reservation River Road, East, to the Burle River West, which is next to Judge Magney State Park.
+The 147 square mile service area for the department extends basically from the Reservation River Road on the east, to the Brule River on the west, which is next to Judge Magney State Park.
+From Highway 61 on the south, the service area extends north to the Canadian border.

 The primary businesses within the district include: